GetSetAbhi/High-Level-System-Design/short_url/README.md

 requests and holds a block of IDs (a contiguous range of numbers) from a central coordinator.
 It then uses these IDs locally from its allocated block, only returning to the coordinator when its block is exhausted.

+**How it works**

+ * When an Application Server (Worker) starts up, or when it has used all the IDs from its currently allocated block, it needs a new block.
+ The application

 ### 2. Choice of database

 ### Notification Trigger Services